-Compensation Actions in 2015
+Compensation Actions for 2020

-After careful analysis, the Compensation Committee determined to use the following companies for peer group comparisons in setting 2015 compensation:
+After careful analysis, the Compensation Committee determined to use the following companies for peer group comparisons in setting 2020 compensation:

 Altra Industrial Motion Corp.

-American Railcar Industries, Inc.

-CIRCOR International Inc.

-Dorman Products, Inc.

-Drew Industries Inc.

-Insteel Industries, Inc.

-Keystone Consolidated Industries, Inc.

-LB Foster Co.

-Park-Ohio Holdings Corp.

-Spartan Motors, Inc.

-Superior Industries International, Inc.

-Handy & Harman Ltd.
+EnPro Industries, Inc. Modine Manufacturing Co.
+CIRCOR International, Inc. Gentherm Inc. Stoneridge Inc. Columbus McKinnon Corp.
+LCI Industries, Inc. SunCoke Energy, Inc. Dorman Products, Inc. NN, Inc. Tennant Company

-In determining executive compensation for 2015, our Compensation Committee evaluated and made its determinations in the context of the Company's 2015 financial and business performance and the business conditions of the automotive aftermarket generally.
+In determining executive compensation for 2020, our Compensation Committee evaluated and made its determinations in the context of the Company's 2019 financial and business performance and the business conditions of the automotive aftermarket generally at the time.
 The Compensation Committee also took into consideration each executive's performance of their respective prior year's MBO objectives and the Company's ability to continue to make changes and introduce strategic initiatives critical to positioning the Company for future long-term growth.